Jan Mlakar: Maribor (loan)

 On 14 August 2020, Brighton have sent Mlakar on another loan to the Slovenian PrvaLiga side Maribor until the end of the 2020–21 season.
 He scored his first goal on his return to Slovenia in his second appearance on 12 September in a 4–1 home victory over Bravo after coming on as a substitute.

 Hajduk Split

 On 1 July 2021, Mlakar signed a four-year contract with Croatian club Hajduk Split.
 On 17 July, he made his debut in a Croatian First League match against Lokomotiva Zagreb.
 During the match, he scored both Hajduk's goals in an eventual 2–2 draw.

 Pisa

 On 27 August 2023, Mlakar returned to Italy with Serie B club Pisa.

 Hajduk Split (loan)

 On 28 January 2025, Mlakar returned to Hajduk Split on loan.

 Amiens (loan)

-In August 2025, Pisa loaned Mlakar again, this time to Amiens in French Ligue 2 until the end of the 2025–26 season.
+In August 2025, Pisa loaned Mlakar again, this time to Amiens in Ligue 2 until the end of the 2025–26 season.